 College is approved by the New York State Division of Veterans Affairs for the training of veterans and other eligible individuals.
 The college has been designated as a military friendly school by GI Jobs magazine, placing in the top 15 percent of all colleges and universities nationwide.
 The college also ranks 5th out of 4,000+ colleges and universities nationwide as a "Veterans Friendly Campus."
-Veterans, the dependents of disabled or deceased veterans and the dependents of active duty military personnel may contact the director of the veterans affairs office, 716.829.7836, for an application and more information.
+Veterans, eligible dependents of veterans and the dependents of active duty military personnel may contact the director of the veterans affairs office, 716.829.7836, for an application and more information